mayocat/mayocat.org/contents/documentation-addons.md

 - ```       folded:``` starts the definition of an field addon for this group. ```folded``` here is an unique id of the field in its group.
 - ```         name:``` defines the "display name" of our addon field (see screenshot)
 - ```         type:``` precises the type of data to be stored.
 It is optional as it can be derived from the mentioned editor, and when defined must be one of ```string```, ```html``` or ```json```
+- ```         placeholder:``` sets the placeholder value (the helper initial value that is initially displayed by browsers in inputs which value is not yet defined)

 To display addon data in your theme front-end, see <a>{{addon}}</a>